‘It’s all Taliban country now’: New militant checkpoints on key roadways choke off parts of Afghanistan

 Taliban checkpoints are both a symbolic show of force and a real blow to Afghanistan’s already fragile elected government.
 The outposts — both temporary and permanent — along major highways frustrate military resupply efforts, stifle the provision of government services and undercut confidence in the country’s elected officials.

 The new checkpoints have emerged as Afghanistan enters a pivotal period.
-NATO troops began drawing down Thursday, and U.S. forces are set to reach zero by Sept.
+NATO troops began drawing down Thursday, according to media reports and an Afghan official who spoke on the condition of anonymity to discuss the matter.
+U.S. forces are set to reach zero by Sept.
 11, a deadline originally scheduled for May 1.
 The Taliban’s encroachment on critical roadways is one of many signs that the group is undiminished after 20 years of war and appears to be pressing for a military victory as foreign military support for Afghan security forces is cut back.

-“It is like we are on an island,” said Mahmad Yusef Ayobi, the head of Kunduz’s provincial council, describing the province’s capital city.
+“It is like we are on an island,” said Mohammad Yousuf Ayoubi, the head of Kunduz’s provincial council, describing the province’s capital city.
 “I can’t drive more than four kilometers in any direction without hitting a Taliban checkpoint.”

-A little over a year ago, Ayobi would drive himself the nearly eight hours south from Kunduz to Kabul for meetings.
+A little over a year ago, Ayoubi would drive himself the nearly eight hours south from Kunduz to Kabul for meetings.
 Today, that is impossible.
-Government officials are largely forced to make the journey by air, and if they do travel by road they do so in armored convoys with heavy security.
+Government officials are largely forced to make the journey by air, and if they do travel by road, they do so in armored convoys with heavy security.

 The Afghan government has struggled to maintain control of its highways since the beginning of the Taliban resurgence in 2005, but the situation has steadily deteriorated as the number of U.S. troops in the country has dropped.